Toronto Drug Lawyer

-Drug offences range from trafficking, production, possession, and importation of illegal drugs and substances.
-All drug possession and offences are charged and prosecuted under the Controlled Drugs and Substances Act (CDSA).
-These offences carry severe criminal penalties upon a criminal conviction, including a maximum sentence of life in prison.
+Drug offences range from trafficking, production, possession, and importation of illegal and controlled drugs and substances.
+All drug offences are charged and prosecuted under the Controlled Drugs and Substances Act (CDSA).
+These offences carry severe criminal penalties upon conviction, including a maximum sentence of life in prison.
 Therefore, no matter how minor a drug offence seems, one should never disregard the importance of having a criminal defence lawyer by their side.

 Defending Drug Possession Charges in Toronto

-Are you facing drug possession or drug trafficking charges?
+Are you facing drug possession or any other related charges?
 We can help!

-At Zamani Law, a criminal law firm, we have vast experience providing exceptional defence services for persons facing any drug possession charge in Toronto and the GTA.
+At Zamani Law , we have vast experience providing exceptional defence services for persons facing any drug charges in Toronto and the GTA.
 Our firm’s proven track record in delivering optimal results has grown our reputation and recognition by our peers and clients.

 Zamani Law recognizes the constant changes in drug laws, and we stay updated to ensure that our clients benefit from any developments.
-Our Toronto criminal lawyers, paralegals, articling students, and other legal professionals work together hand by hand with Farid Zamani, Toronto criminal lawyer, on every case to thoroughly review and investigate all the details and tailor a strong and effective defence.
+Our team of lawyers, paralegals, articling students, and other legal professionals work together on every case to thoroughly review and investigate all the details and tailor a strong and effective defence.
 Some of the defence strategies we utilize include:

 - Challenging unreasonable searches and seizures

 - Questioning “knowledge” and “control” of said drugs

 If you’re facing drug charges, contact our Toronto drug offence lawyer for a free, no-obligation consultation.

 Issues That May Arise with Drug Offences